thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 Many volunteer open source projects will release new versions of their output (software) whenever it's deemed to be in a user-ready state that includes new value.
 But The Good Docs Project has identified a few prevailing reasons for creating formal Releases of our outputs, as follows:

 - For technical writers, creating formal releases makes it easy to ensure they're always working from the latest stable/approved versions of templates.
-- For integrators (i.e. those who might create solutions based on our work), well-versioned releases make it easy to ensure (backward-)compatibility.
+- For integrators (i.e. those who might create solutions based on our work), well-versioned releases make it easy to ensure (backward-)compatibility and plan future development of their downstream products.
 - For project members, it aligns expectations on when to target tasks for completion, and way to ensure only updates of the appropriate value and quality are distributed to users.

 The Good Docs Project has grown to contain multiple sub-initiatives ranging from the templates (arguably the core of the project's activities at time of writing), to tooling aimed at technical writers, to useful content in the form of example documentation and blog posts.
 Given the project's increasing membership across multiple time zones, implementing a standard process through which the Project Steering Committee and Working Groups can define and manage releases will align expectations and better enable monitoring of progress.